SxrDoor/VBSGenshinMusic/README.md

 ## How to use? ##

-If you dowdload it, please create a folder and rename it as 'songs'.
+If you download it, please create a folder and rename it as 'songs'.

 Next, open the folder, create a file and rename it as 'play.txt'.